-"I thought it was a great trip - very informative," says the elder Wright.
+"I thought it was a great trip - very informative," said Michael Wright.
 "I had never been to the Bay Area before, and it was nice.
 There was a little bit of a surprise in the way academic support is given versus other schools.
 You are viewed as more equal at Stanford when you are a student-athlete.
 That's a good thing in my eyes.
 We had a tour of the refurbished stadium - that will look nice when it's done.
 And meeting with the coaches went well.
 Trent [Johnson] is a really nice guy.
 He will do good things there."

 The younger Wright noted some similar observations, but his focus was more on the players.
 The athletic power forward spent over an hour playing pickup basketball with a handful of Cardinal players who were on campus.
 More than anything else, that experience defined his trip.

 "I got a good impression because I now know what guys they have and how I could play with them," Ryan Wright said.
 "I feel very comfortable with them.
 They're really high on my list."

 The Cardinal were not the only benefactor of that West Coast visit, however.
 The Wrights spent two days prior at Westwood at the UCLA camp.
 From what both have to say about the SoCal experience, it looks like the Pac-10 rival may be one of the strongest competitors for this recruit 3,000 miles and a border away.